NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

 * pipelineLayoutDesc.stageMask can be a combination of bits which correspond to only one type of pipeline (graphics, compute, or ray tracing).
-For example, a pipeline layout can not be created for graphics and compute stages together, the application must create separate pipeline layouts. pipelineLayoutDesc.stageMask must be a minimal set of pipeline stages which need access to shader resources.
+For example, a pipeline layout can not be created for graphics and compute stages together, the application must create separate pipeline layouts pipelineLayoutDesc.stageMask must be a minimal set of pipeline stages which need access to shader resources.
-* If the pipeline layout is used with a pipeline which has a vertex stage that needs access to vertex attributes, pipelineLayoutDesc.stageMask must include the vertex pipeline stage.
+* If the pipeline layout is used with a pipeline which has a vertex stage that needs access to vertex attributes, pipelineLayoutDesc.stageMask must include the vertex pipeline stage

 **`Multithreading:`**